AugmentedWeb/UserGUI/README.md

 ### Bootstrap 5

-UserGui uses the power of [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to make beautiful interfaces.
+UserGUI uses the power of [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to make beautiful interfaces.
 Bootstrap is loaded using the userscript manager's `GM_xmlHttpRequest` function.
 This is done in order to bypass possible CORS-limitations.

 ### Other

-UserGui doesn't need to load anything else than Bootstrap 5.
+UserGUI doesn't need to load anything else than Bootstrap 5.
 Everything else functions from pure vanilla JavaScript.

 ## Known issues